otto802/quickarchiver/README.md

 Thunderbird Extension

+## About

-* While moving mails, QuickArchiver will remember the destination-folder and add an rule for it (default is by sender-address)
+- While moving mails, QuickArchiver will remember the destination-folder and add an rule for it (default is by sender-address)
-* All mails applying to that rule will get a link in the extra column to move the mail quickly
+- All mails applying to that rule will get a link in the extra column to move the mail quickly
-* Right-click on that link you can edit the rule (and also delete it)
+- Right-click on that link you can edit the rule (and also delete it)
-* Rules can be applied by Sender, Destination or Subject
+- Rules can be applied by Sender, Destination or Subject

+### Shortcuts

+- SHIFT+A: move selected E-Mails to their quickArchiver folders

+## Links

 Development:
 https://github.com/otto802/quickarchiver/